websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/connecting-to-elasticsearch.md

    **Docker:** `Liferay Home` and other important folders of a Liferay DXP installation are accessed in a Docker container at `/mnt/liferay` as described `here <../../../installation-and-upgrades/installing-liferay/using-liferay-dxp-docker-images/dxp-container-lifecycle-and-api.md#api>`__.
 You can use ``docker cp /path/to/local/file [container_name]:/mnt/liferay/files/osgi/configs`` to place configuration files into the container.
 A similar command can be used to deploy the Liferay Connector to Elasticsearch 7 LPKG file.
 ```

-With Liferay CE/DXP 7.3, the latest Liferay Connector to Elasticsearch 7 is bundled.
-If you're running Liferay DXP 7.2 SP1+, you can download and install the latest connector application from Marketplace, which includes Elasticsearch 7 APIs corresponding to the ones you uninstalled for Elasticsearch 6.
+### Download and Install the Liferay Connector to Elasticsearch 7

 1. Download the Liferay Connector to Elasticsearch 7.